kubeshop/tracetest/docs/docs/web-ui/undefined-variables.md

 # Undefined Variables

-When a user runs a test or a test suite, any variables that will be needed but are not defined will be prompted for:
+When a user runs a test or a Test Suite, any variables that will be needed but are not defined will be prompted for:

 ![Undefined Variables Modal](../img/undefined-variables-modal.png)

 Undefined variables are dependent on the environment selected and whether or not the variable is defined in the current environment.
-Select the environment to run the test or test suite in from the dropdown list at the top right of the page:
+Select the environment to run the test or Test Suite in from the dropdown list at the top right of the page:

 ![Select Environment Drop Down](../img/select-environment-drop-down.png)